GoogleChrome/developer.chrome.com/site/en/blog/has-with-cq-m105/index.md

 ---
-title: "@container + :has(): two powerful new responsive APIs landing in Chromium 105"
+title: "@container and :has(): two powerful new responsive APIs landing in Chromium 105"
 description: >
   "Container queries and :has() are a match made in responsive heaven.
 Luckily, both of these features are landing together in Chromium 105.
 This is a huge release with two highly-requested features for responsive interfaces!"
 layout: 'layouts/blog-post.njk'
 date: 2022-07-25
 hero: 'image/HodOHWjMnbNw56hvNASHWSgZyAf2/KBYS0gF3R7mdhjVBwvbn.jpg'
 alt: >
-  Image of a rocketship from SpaceX via Unsplash
+  Image of a rocketship from SpaceX.
 tags:
   - chrome-105
   - css